jorgemanrubia/turbolinks_render/README.md

 ## Usage

-By default, when using `render`, the response is going to be handled by Turbolinks if these conditions are met:
+By default, `render` will be handled by Turbolinks if these conditions are met:

 - It's an ajax request
 - It's not a `get` request